jtejido/geodesy-php/README.md

-Reference Datums are, and will become, WGS84.
-It also comes with some pre-built datums (though very limited as it has little use for me aside from WGS84 at the time of writing this) and also allows transformation between them.

 ## Transformation Options ##

+Reference Datums are, by default, set to WGS84.
+You can also transform one coordinate taken from a different source to another (see [this](https://epsg.io/) for reference), as it also comes with some pre-built datums (though very limited in number as it has little use for me aside from WGS84, i.e. at the time of writing this).

+The following are the transformer options:

 1. 3-Parameter Molodensky Transformer